-Pieter Goos' sea atlas was among the most important and commercially successful Sea Atlases of the 17th Century.
-Goos' father, Abraham Goos, was one of the most sought after Dutch engravers of his time (for example, he engraved a number of the maps for John Speed's Atlas).
-Pieter Goos continued this tradition of fine, elegant engraving, with his Zee Atlas of 1666.
+This chart appeared in De Zee Atlas ofte Water-Weereld, first published in 1666.
+Goos' sea atlas was among the most important and commercially successful sea atlases of the seventeenth century.
+His father, Abraham, was one of the most sought-after Dutch engravers of his time.
+Pieter continued this tradition of fine, elegant engraving with his Zee Atlas.

 Pieter Goos (ca. 1616-1675) was a Dutch map and chart maker, whose father Abraham Goos (approx. 1590-1643) had already published numerous globes, land and sea maps together with Jodocus Hondius and Johannes Janssonius in Antwerp.